openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let minWindowHeight: UInt32
 ```

-**Description:** Indicates the minimum height of the window in free-window state, with the unit in vp.
+**Description:** Indicates the minimum height of the window in free-window state, with the width unit in vp.

 **Type:** UInt32